Roger Wheeler (British Army officer): Army career

-He was appointed Commander-in-Chief, Land Command in the rank of general on 12 March 1996 and, having been appointed ADC General to the Queen on 6 December 1996 and advanced to a Knight Grand Cross of the Order of the Bath in the New Year Honours List 1997, made Chief of the General Staff (CGS) on 3 February 1997.
+Wheeler was appointed Commander-in-Chief, Land Command in the rank of general on 12 March 1996 and, having been appointed ADC General to the Queen on 6 December 1996 and advanced to a Knight Grand Cross of the Order of the Bath in the New Year Honours List 1997, made Chief of the General Staff (CGS) on 3 February 1997.
 As CGS, he was responsible for implementing the Strategic Defence Review after the new Labour Government came to power as well as providing strategic military advice to the British Government on the deployment of troops for the Kosovo War and in connection with the formation of the United Nations Transitional Administration in East Timor before he retired from the British Army in 2000.

-He served as Deputy Colonel of the Royal Irish Rangers (27th (Inniskilling) 83rd and 87th) from 1 June 1987, as Colonel of The Royal Irish Rangers (27th (Inniskilling) 83rd and 87th) from 27 August 1990 and then as Deputy Colonel of the Royal Irish Regiment, (27th (Inniskilling), 83rd, 87th and The Ulster Defence Regiment) from 1 July 1992.
+Wheeler served as Deputy Colonel of the Royal Irish Rangers (27th (Inniskilling) 83rd and 87th) from 1 June 1987, as Colonel of The Royal Irish Rangers (27th (Inniskilling) 83rd and 87th) from 27 August 1990 and then as Deputy Colonel of the Royal Irish Regiment, (27th (Inniskilling), 83rd, 87th and The Ulster Defence Regiment) from 1 July 1992.
 He also served as Colonel Commandant of the Intelligence Corps from 18 October 1995, Honorary Colonel Queen's University Officers' Training Corps from 23 December 1999 and Honorary Colonel of Oxford University Officers' Training Corps from 10 March 2000.
 In additional he was Deputy Honorary Colonel of The London Regiment from 17 March 2000.